jbaudanza/rxeventstore/README.md

 An event can optionally by stored with metadata that describes when/where and who created the event.
 RxEventStore supports the following metadata fields:

  - `sessionId` - A uuid that uniquely identifies the browser session of the user that created the event.
- - 'ipAddress' - A string that identifies an IPv4 or IPV6 IP address
+ - `ipAddress` - A string that identifies an IPv4 or IPV6 IP address
  - `actor` - A JSON structure that identifies the user that created the event.
  - `aggregateRoot` - A string that be used to group events around a common root, such as a chat room, or blog post.